Gaurav-Kumar-7/Gaurav-Kumar-7/README.md

 # Hi there, I'm Gaurav 👋

-🚀 I'm a Frontend Developer with 3+ years of experience, passionate about building performant, responsive, and accessible web applications and mobile application.
+🚀 I'm a FullStack Developer with 3+ years of experience, passionate about building performant, responsive, and accessible web applications and mobile application.
 I specialize in Angular and React, and I'm on a journey to becoming a Full Stack Developer by diving into .NET and backend technologies.

 ---